sjml/python-paper/README.md

 ## Commands
 * `paper new`: generates a new scaffold directory
 * `paper init`: sets up the directory you're in as the scaffold, so long as it's empty
-* `paper build`: builds a Word document and PDF version of the paper
+* `paper build`: builds an output version of the paper for submission
+    - you can pass `--output-format` with any of the following values.
+The PDF versions will overwrite each other.
+        - `docx` _(default)_: a Word document
+        - `docx+pdf`: a Word document and a PDF generated from it
+        - `latex`: a LaTeX file
+        - `latex+pdf`: a LaTeX file and a PDF generated from it
 * `paper wc`: outputs word count information, broken down by file
 * `paper save`: modifies the metrics in the readme (word count, progress towards goal) and makes a git commit, prompting for a message and appending some extra data to it
 * `paper push`: if you've already set up an upstream repository, pushes to it. if not, will make a GitHub repo, prompting for a name (recommended template based on metadata), private v public, etc.